miguelcarvajal/agrau/services.md

 <div class="section-title">
   <h2>Services</h2>
-  <p>Spanish businesses that want to build an international brand or expand abroad, and be taken
+  <p class="lead">Spanish businesses that want to build an international brand or expand abroad, and be taken
 seriously in the process, should hire a professional translator.
 This is where I come in.
 My clients don’t settle for literal translations; they need something that will convey the polished image they have worked so hard to create.</p>

-<p>I specialize in:</p>
+<p class="lead">I specialize in:</p>

 </div>